lindavr/Docs/ContributorGuide/git-commands-for-master.md

 ## Publishing

-- Articles are published at approximately 10:00 AM and 3:00 PM Pacific Time, Monday-Friday.
-It can take up to 30 minutes for articles to appear online after publishing.
+- Articles are published at approximately 10:00 AM and 3:30 PM Pacific Time, Monday-Friday.
+It can take up to 45 minutes for articles to appear online after publishing.
 Remember your pull request has to be merged by a pull request reviewer before the changes can be included in the next scheduled publishing run.
 You need to work with your pull request reviewer ahead of time to ensure a pull request is merged for a specific publishing run.
 Otherwise, PRs are reviewed in the order they were submitted.

 - If you are an employee working in the private repository, all pull requests are subject to validation rules that need to be addressed before the pull request can be merged.

-## Working with release branches
+## Working with release branches (Microsoft employees)

-When you are working with a release branch, the best way to create a local working branch from the release branch is to use this command syntax:
+If you need to work with a release branch that has been created by the release manager, the best way to create a local working branch from the release branch is to use this command syntax:

     git checkout upstream/<upstream branch name> -b <local working branch name>

 This creates the local branch directly from the upstream branch, avoiding any local merging.
+The instructions for creating/updating/deleting content, pushing back to your fork, open a Pull Request, etc., are the same as the instructions above for 'master' branch contributions, just use the release branch naming convention instead.
+When the release is ready, the release manager will merge the release branch into 'master'.

 ## Next steps